Philadelphia, PA 19107

 A national organization of highly regarded antiques dealers from NH and elsewhere.
 We exhibit at their exclusive annual show in August in Manchester; for information go to www.nhada.org.

-For the past twenty-four years, M. Finkel & Daughter has written and published a full color printed catalogue of antique samplers and needlework, entitled Samplings.
+For twenty-four years, M. Finkel & Daughter has written and published a full color printed catalogue of antique samplers and needlework, entitled Samplings.
 Issued twice a year, it showcases current selections, mostly American, dating from 17th, 18th and early 19th centuries.
 Beginning in 2016, Samplings is available to all here on our website.

-This website, in addition to the printed catalogue, provides an opportunity for both beginning and advanced collectors to acquaint themselves with the history and activities of M. Finkel & Daughter and to learn about some of its current offerings.
+This website, in addition to the catalogue, provides an opportunity for both beginning and advanced collectors to acquaint themselves with the history and activities of M. Finkel & Daughter and to learn about some of its current offerings.

 We have a storefront on 1stdibs.com, as well.
 Please visit us there and take a look at other items we offer, such as painted furniture and decorative folk art.